051error/Stretch3_Simulation/README.md

 # Stretch 3 Simulation Environment

-A high-fidelity MuJoCo-based simulation environment for the **Hello Robot Stretch 2** platform with ROS 2 integration and interactive control.
+A MuJoCo-based simulation environment for the **Hello Robot Stretch 2** platform with ROS 2 integration and interactive control.

 ![Simulation Screenshot](media/screenshot.png)